 Guess which two adults got into horsing around with the children?
 Doug and I are very much alike.
 We clearly have the same taste in travel trailers, we have the same sense of humor, like to eat, similar in age and can behave like goof balls to our wives dismay.
 Only if I was a lawyer and a marathon runner would we be more similar.
 I am not sure which one of the two is an easier goal.

 The Kentucky Horse Park started back in 1979 as a retirement home for former champion race horses.
 It has since been home to some of the most celebrated competition horses of all types.
-It regularly hosts classes of workouts for horse riding and it is also now the headquarters of the National Horse Center which houses several organizations that govern equestrian related events and competitions.
+It is also now the headquarters of the National Horse Center which houses several organizations that govern equestrian related events and competitions.

 This time of the year, the Kentucky Horse Park is deserted.
 As a matter of fact, today is the last day of the season for some of the activities.
 We met a couple of documentary filmmakers from South Korea while we were here as they were shooting a film about horses.
 There is a burgeoning equestrian community currently underway in South Korea and they are here in an attempt to educate South Koreans about horse culture in America.
 Unfortunately for them, the most interested segment they shot today is Doug’s middle boy, Ethan, doing it Gangnam style.